tegbessou/tasting/README.md

 All value object should be recreated in the entity and not in their own code

-Reflect to put spefication for Invitation Status
+Reflect to put specification for Invitation Status

+Normaliser delete instead of remove

 ### Refactoring tasting